nhawryla/Personal-Projects/Group_Project/ReadMe.md

 Included is the code we produced for our group project.

-Background : My role in our group was the team leader, which had me mainly focus on ensuring code quality and timeliness of completions, when help was needed I also took the time to help build some pages and provide debugging help.
+Background : My role in our group was the team leader,, when help was needed I also took the time to help work on scripts and provide debugging help.

 Project Name : Knotes